 The Council's Brexit risk is recorded on the Council's Corporate Risk Register which is presented to Cabinet and Audit Committee every quarter.
+The Quarter four risk score is detailed below:

 Risk Impact of Risk if it occurs (1-5) Probability of risk occurring (1-5) What is the Council doing or what has it done to avoid the risk or reduce its effect Who is responsible for dealing with the risk?
 Brexit 4 2 See Report.
 Corporate Management Team and Brexit Task & Finish Group